Elegant boxes

 Step 6: Glue

 Using the side glue tab(s), glue the side piece(s) together to form a box shape.
-Be sure the glue tabs are on the inside.
+Be sure that the glue tabs are on the inside.
 Glue the tabs to the sides of the box with a good craft glue.

 Fold the bottom glue tabs over, apply glue, and attach the box bottom.
 Let the glue dry.